larsjuhljensen/tagger/README.md

 Some of the synonyms that are specified in the names file may match more than just occurrences of the gene.
 For example, there are human genes named RAN, etc.  We don't want to match every instance that a researcher "ran a gel", so we can explicitly specify 'ran' as a stopword.

 The tagger is case sensitive, so the stopword 'ran' will match exactly this string, but RAN will continue to be tagged as a gene.
-LARS, please verify.

 The format of the stopwords file is two tab separated columns: